Sahil-Singh2002/academicwebsite/_pages/about.md

     <p><a href="mailto:name.surname@university.edu">name.surname@university.edu</a></p>
 ---

-I am an academic at the [University](https//www.universitywebsite.com).
+I am an PhD candidate at the [University of Nottingham](https://www.nottingham.ac.uk/).
 I'm currently in the process of building by website.

 **My research interests lie in**